Frequently Asked Questions

 Q4.
 What if I didn't observe anything interesting or harvest anything on my trip?
 Should I still fill out a survey?

 A4.
 Please do!
+We’ve made it easy—just click the STAR beside any species you were hoping to see (i.e., you were in good habitat for that species), even if you didn’t see any.
+This populates our database with a zero.
 Submitting your zeros for species that you were hoping/expecting to see on your trip may help biologists understand which habitats may be under-utilized by wildlife.

 Q5.
 I have privacy concerns regarding my observations.
 How are my submissions being shared?

 A5.
 Don’t worry, we understand how important it is to keep your hunting locations and observations private.
-The app will collect information on the distance travelled and the duration of your trip, but we do not require you to mark the location of where you saw or harvested an animal.
+As of 2023 you have the option to manually enter time and distance travelled in your primary WMU.
+If you allow tracking, the app will automatically collect information on the distance travelled and the duration of your trip.
+We do not ask you to mark the location of where you saw or harvested an animal.
 All the information you provide is at the WMU level.
 The information will be summarized across all participants at a (minimum) WMU level for reporting.
-Participants will be randomly assigned an anonymous ID number, and all data will be associated with that number.
-All data is stored on secure servers.
+Participants will be randomly assigned an anonymous ID number (we never see your name), and all data will be associated with that number.
+All data are stored on secure servers.

-Q7.
-If I filled out the harvest questions in ABHuntLog, do I still need to submit my harvest data to Alberta Environment and Parks (AEP) mandatory reporting?
+Q6.
+If I filled out the harvest questions in ABHuntLog, do I still need to submit my harvest data to the Government of Alberta (GOA) mandatory reporting?

-A7.
+A6.
 Yes!
-Your dashboard will help make mandatory reporting much easier (no remembering!), but it does not fulfill your mandatory reporting requirement with AEP.
+Your dashboard will help make mandatory reporting much easier (no remembering!), but it does not fulfill your mandatory reporting requirement with GOA.

-A8.
+A7.
 We are more than happy to share additional information and ongoing results about this project.
-Alberta Conservation Association will post yearly project summary reports at this website (www.ABHuntLog.ca) Should you have additional questions please feel free to contact ACA senior biologists: Sue Peters (sue.peters@ab-conservation.com) or Paul Jones (paul.jones@ab-conservation.com).
+Alberta Conservation Association will post yearly project summary reports at this website and maps of data summarized by wildlife management unit.
+Should you have additional questions please feel free to contact ACA senior biologists: Sue Peters ([email protected]) or Paul Jones ([email protected]).